Open topic with navigation

 See these related pages:

 System objects are objects that come with Relativity applications by default.
-They are predefined objects that either load during installation, you can create during a Relativity session, or Relativity creates automatically during a process or because of a workflow.
+They are predefined objects that either load during installation or Relativity automatically creates during a process.
 They include items such as workspaces, documents, fields, and OCR sets.
 However, Relativity sets their capabilities and you cannot change the design of them.
 For example, a system object may limit the number of fields that attach to it, or prohibit adding event handlers and object rules.

 RDOs are objects you define.
-You can set their capabilities, such as specifying fields attached to them, managing data links to other objects, and allowing additional features including attaching event handlers and object rules.
-You create RDOs in a workspace, or by a system admin in the Home page, through the Relativity UI directly, such as from the Create New Object button of the Object Types tab, or indirectly, such as through the Event Handler Express application.
-Examples include question, and custodian objects.
+You can set their capabilities, manage data links to other objects, and incorporate additional features including attaching event handlers and object rules.
+You can create RDOs from home as well as from a workspace.
 See Editing Relativity Objects.

 Using Relativity Dynamic Objects